project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 The user preferences extension provides an API endpoint for adding configurable user preferences for a repository.
 This custom extension, not a part of the OCI distribution, is accessible only by authenticated users of the registry.
 Unauthenticated users are denied access.

-To allow users to set preferences, add the `userprefs` attribute under `extensions` in the configuration file.
+The user preferences extension is enabled by default when the `search` extension is enabled.
+There are no other configuration file fields for this extension.

-The `userprefs` endpoint accepts as a query parameter an `action` to perform along with any other required parameters for the specified action.
+A `userprefs` API endpoint accepts as a query parameter an `action` to perform along with any other required parameters for the specified action.
 The actions currently implemented do not require an HTTP payload, nor do they return any related data other than an HTTP response code.

 ### Current functionality